-The BEARR Trust has been pleased to announce its Small Grants Scheme for 2019 and invited applications from NGOs, voluntary associations and other non-profit organisations.
+The BEARR Trust was pleased to announce its Small Grants Scheme for 2019 and invited applications from NGOs, voluntary associations and other non-profit organisations.
 Full details are given below.

 The field to be covered by the Scheme in 2019 is:

 - Projects dealing with violence against women and girls in Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.

 For details of the successful bids click here.

 The 2019 Small Grants Scheme is intended to support NGOs, voluntary associations and other non-profit organisations which aim to prevent or deter violence against women and girls, or which support victims of such violence.